 Click to on Photo for Next Yoga Poses For Intermediates Images

 It’s a very full-on time.
 Who does a man talk to?
 It can be devastating. ?
 Matt Worley, yoga teacher at the Yoga Loft in Newcastle, spoke to me from India where he is furthering his practice.
-“Many men have lost the connection with self and without that connection how can they genuinely and truly connect and support others?”
+Many men have lost the connection with self and without that connection how can they genuinely and truly connect and support others? ?
 Matt says.
-“From that loss of connection with self, awareness of our own health deteriorates.